Edit this page

 Discord can be downloaded for free from https://discord.com/ and is available for all major platforms.

-the symbol you may enter the channel by left-clicking onto it and joining the audio chat.
+symbol you may enter the channel by left-clicking onto it and joining the audio chat.
 If you can not find your project as a project channel please drop a line on the Discord lobby (top) - one of the server admins will see it and create the channel.
 See who is online in the right Discord tab.
 You can mention the person by using the @ symbol in the message input field.
 You can send private messages in Discord, but please refrain from doing so.
 Use project channels or the lobby wherever possible so everyone can follow.

 How to change your nickname and avatar